kelasi1/CRUD-app/README.md

 - Now with URL "localhost:3000" in browser we can see the site.

 # Description
 - Project use node.js libraries as ORM Sequelize to connect with database.
-Docker is used to visualisate a mysql database.
+Docker is used to visualisate mysql database.
 - Database is created based on a small diagram showed below.

 ![image](https://user-images.githubusercontent.com/103190671/165916762-2ad433b2-9381-4315-8459-027fa9c7e4ab.png)